emilydaskas/Monte-Carlo-Simulations/README.md

 **The problem:**

-Find expected revenue if there are 5 buyers and the clock increment is $1?
+- Find expected revenue if there are 5 buyers and the clock increment is $1.
-Find the expected revenue if there are 5 buyers and the clock increment is $10?
+- Find the expected revenue if there are 5 buyers and the clock increment is $10.
-Find the expected revenue if there are 20 buyers with a clock increment of $1?
+- Find the expected revenue if there are 20 buyers with a clock increment of $1.
-Find the reserve price should the seller choose?
+- Find the reserve price that the seller should choose.

 ## Rules for Vegas Hotel Projections: